sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 ### Costs
 The workshop is part of EUROCARTO, therefore, free for all conference participants.
 If you are a local student, and you can only participate in the workshop, please get in touch.

-### Workshop Kommission
+### Workshop Commission
 - Prof. Dr. Sebastian Meier, Potsdam University of Applied Sciences
-- Edyta, Munich University
+- Edyta Paulina Bogucka, Technical University Munich
-- Florian, Vienna University
+- Florian Ledermann, Vienna University

 ### Code of Conduct
 This workshop is specifically for young scientists.
 Young scientists with diverse backgrounds, in different stages of their careers and different perspectives.
 The workshop should provide a safe space for knowledge exchange, discussions and learning from one another.
-We wish for a respectful and thoughtful interactions throughout the event.
+We wish for respectful and thoughtful interactions throughout the event.

 ### Kontakt
 If you have any questions, please get in touch: [sebastian.meier@fh-potsdam.de](mailto:sebastian.meier@fh-potsdam.de).